Information correct as at January 2019

 - If you have an overseas bank account, you need to provide a copy of the card that gives you access to that particular account from New Zealand.

-A photocopy of your ticket or e-ticket for travel out of New Zealand.
-If you do not have one, you must show sufficient funds in your bank account to cover your travelling costs after your tuition fees have been paid and in addition to funds for living expenses.
+A photocopy of your ticket or e-ticket for travel out of New Zealand or you must show an additional NZ$1,500 in your bank account.
 The destination must be to a country where you have right of entry.

 A printout of your complete academic record from eVision is acceptable